chef/chef-server/doc/couchdb-pgsql-migration-plan.md

 1. Run `chef-client` on all `opscode-lb` Nodes

-   _This applies to the internal and external nodes referenced above_
+   _This applies to the internal and external nodes referenced above._

    ```bash
    > sudo chef-client